astrapi69/write-book-template/README.md

 ### 1️⃣ Create Your Book Repository from this Template

 - Click on the green **`Use this template`** button at the top of this repository page.
-- Choose **`Create a new repository`**.
-- Enter a name for your new book repository and complete the setup.
+- Choose **`Create a new repository`** and name your book project.

-Then, clone your newly created repository to your local machine:
+- Clone it locally:

 ```bash
 git clone https://github.com/YOUR_USERNAME/YOUR_BOOK_REPO.git
 cd YOUR_BOOK_REPO
 ```

-### 2️⃣ Initialize Your Book Project
+### 2️⃣ Initialize Project Structure

-Run the Bash script to set up the required directory structure:
+Run the setup script to create the required folder layout and base config:

 ```bash
 bash scripts/create_project_structure.sh